publishing-api: Checking parity of GraphQL and Content Store responses

 /world

 ) and an empty line at the end.
-See the "Retrieving base paths from logs using Athena" section for one way to do this.Diffs will be output to
+See the "Retrieving base paths" section for two ways to do this.Diffs will be output to

 by default.
 Run the script with--help